Our Services

 Is the mother still around?

-Many animals are left alone for several hours, while others should be around their mothers most times.
-Identify the species to continue..
+Many animals (such as fawns and bunnies) are left alone for several hours, while others should be around their mothers most times.
+Unless you see a dead mother (and/or the animal is in immediate danger or injured) please send a photo to 828-646-8639 before intervening.

 Do Not Feed